top of page

 Apply to be a WU Coach!
 Applications are OPEN.

-Workshop U is looking for life or career coaches (or professionals with basic coaching skills) who can each coach one or more young adult students.
+Workshop U is looking for 12 or more life or career coaches (or professionals with basic coaching skills) who can each coach two young adult students during the 2025-2026 academic year.
 Coaches will meet with each student for up to two hours per month from December - June.

 Coaches can...